 In a Nutshell

 The thing to remember is to keep analyzing everything.
-Audiences change over time, offers come and go, but the reliability of your brand will be there forever if you set up your email marketing campaigns keeping all these insights in mind.
+Audiences change over time, and offers come and go, but the reliability of your brand will be there forever if you set up your email marketing campaigns keeping all these insights in mind.